Green Schoolyards offer a multitude of benefits.

 - Youth learn to be political by forming attachments to their communities and accessing opportunities in the settings of their everyday lives.

-- Bright colors encourage imaginative play and get gets moving more.
+- Bright colors encourage imaginative play and gets kids moving more.

 - Parks and playgrounds foster meaningful relationships, combating loneliness and social disconnection, emerging key factors in many health and mental health illnesses.